Maribor Edvard Rusjan Airport: History

 In 1953, the aeroclub built at the current location a substitute grass aerodrome Skoke for aeroclub needs, since the former aeroclub airport Maribor Tezno was too dangerous to fly.
 During 1953 to 1976, when only a grass airport was operating, over 1,000 pilots were trained at this location by aeroclub flight school.
 With the desire of the Styrian region to become more connected with the world, an international airport for international traffic was built in 1976 and has two runways: grass and asphalt.
 The airport was opened for commercial traffic in May 1976.
 Since then this airport has been the second biggest and the second most important in Slovenia.

 When Slovenia was a part of Yugoslavia, the airport was regularly served by state airline JAT, mainly connecting Belgrade, Tivat and the Croatian Adriatic coast airports such as Dubrovnik and Split.
+Moreover, Misr Overseas Airways also connected it with Cairo.

 In the early 1990s, passengers and cargo traffic reached record highs.
 Around 85,000 passengers and 700 tonnes of cargo were carried per year.
 In 1999 its runway was renovated, as was the airport's apron in 2000.

 In 2002, Aerodrome Maribor llc was sold to Prevent Global plc from Slovenj Gradec, as a majority owner.
 In 2005 the instrument landing system ILS CAT I and the distribution transformer station were renovated.
 The airport was later served with scheduled flights by Slovenian Spirit, an arm of Styrian Spirit, which offered scheduled flights to Paris and Salzburg until March 2006.
 Styrian Spirit ended operations due to insolvency.

 On 8 March 2007, Ryanair announced that it would commence service between London-Stansted and Maribor in June 2007, three times weekly.
 The expectations from this service included an increase in tourist exploration of the region, which has great potential for all-year-round offerings.
 The service started on 7 June 2007, but ended 27 March 2008.